avengerandy/Text2Focus/README.md

 Different users may have different priorities (e.g., more key points, better visual balance, etc.), and a single objective cannot cover all of these preferences effectively.

-This is why **multi-objective optimization** is used—it allows the algorithm to consider several competing factors at once and find the most balanced crop based on the user's needs.
+This is why multi-objective optimization is used—it allows the algorithm to consider several competing factors at once and find the most balanced crop based on the user's needs.

-The algorithm evaluates different cropping options using **multi-objective optimization**, balancing the following objectives:
+The algorithm evaluates different cropping options using multi-objective optimization, balancing the following objectives:

 1. **Total Key Points**: The crop should contain as many of the important regions as possible, ensuring that the most relevant features of the image are preserved.

 2. **Proportion of Key Area**: The crop should aim to maximize the proportion of key areas within the selected region.
-It may conflict with **Total Key Points**, which could reduce the proportion.
+It may conflict with Total Key Points, which could reduce the proportion.

 3. **Inclusion of Important Features**: The crop must ensure that significant areas (like faces or objects) are fully captured without cutting them off or leaving them out of the frame.

-To optimize the crop, the algorithm evaluates these different objectives using **Pareto Front Optimization**.
+To optimize the crop, the algorithm evaluates these different objectives using Pareto Front Optimization.
 This method helps the algorithm find the "best" crop by balancing these different factors.

 A Pareto optimal solution means that no crop can improve in one aspect (e.g., more key points) without losing in another (e.g., proportion of key areas or inclusion of important features).